rollthecloudinc/hedge/README.md

   * Repository owners will be able to provide [JSON schema](https://json-schema.org/) files that are used to validate entities before commiting.
 Entities that fail validation will not be comitted producing error messaging instead.
 * Open Seach Indexing
   * JSON documents become searchable using [Open Search](https://opensearch.org/) API and dashboards.
 Climate Warrior App installers will have access to both Open Search API and their own dashboards.
+  * Index schemas will also be customizable including defining the schema documents will use for indexing.

 # Media